Summer Undergraduate Research Program

 mcbUSA started a program called "Summer Undergraduate Research Program" (SURP) in 2003.
 The program was incredibly successful as we had over 100 student applicants and the participation of over 30 faculty researchers from research institutions throughout the Bay Area.
 The program's objective is to provide undergraduates with the opportunity to begin work in a research laboratory in the summer with the possibility of continuing through the following academic year.
 To achieve this, we have once again solicited the participation of faculty and other life science researchers in the Bay Area.

-The deadline to submit applications is February 28th in the MCB UAO (3060 VLSB).
+The application period will open on February 15, 2014.
+The deadline to submit applications is March 10th in the MCB UAO (3060 VLSB).
+Applications will be delivered to the faculty by March 21, and faculty will arrange interviews and start dates with the students they select; selected students should be notified by April 18.
 Please read the cover page of your application very closely as it contains all the necessary directions.
 If you are applying for projects that are under the same project investigator, please write separate personal statements and turn it in as a separate application for each.
-Remember to submit both a copy of your application(s) by email to firstname.lastname@example.org and also put one in Room 3060 VLSB (MCB UAO); ask the front desk to have it put in the mailbox.
+Remember to submit both a copy of your application(s) by email to email@example.com and also put one in Room 3060 VLSB (MCB UAO); ask the front desk to have it put in the mailbox.
 Please direct all questions and concerns to mcbUSA, not the MCB UAO.
 Thank you for your interest.
 We will let you know if anything changes.

 The application is available here.